 On Nov.
-10, we launched a $5 million funding collaboration with the Federal Home Loan Bank (FHLB) of Des Moines to support the groundbreaking work of Native CDFIs.
+10, we launched a $5 million funding collaboration with the Federal Home Loan Bank of Des Moines (FHLB Des Moines) to support the groundbreaking work of Native CDFIs.

-Our collaboration with FHLB demonstrates how financial institutions, funders, and Native CDFIs can work together to unlock opportunities for Indian Country.
-FHLB is a member-owned financial cooperative that supports mortgage lending, economic development, and affordable housing.
+Our collaboration with FHLB Des Moines demonstrates how financial institutions, funders, and Native CDFIs can work together to unlock opportunities for Indian Country.
+FHLB Des Moines is a member-owned financial cooperative that supports mortgage lending, economic development, and affordable housing.

 We kicked off the collaboration in Missoula, MT, by convening Native American community leaders, bank and credit union executives, and foundation professionals , several of whom highlighted opportunities for investments in Indian Country during their speeches and panel discussions.